werf/werf/docs/_includes/documentation/reference/cli/werf_helm_pull.md

       --password=''
             chart repository password where to locate the requested chart --prov=false
-            fetch the provenance file, but don't perform verification --repo=''
+            fetch the provenance file, but don`t perform verification --repo=''
             chart repository url where to locate the requested chart --untar=false